BWindey/DodonaCLI-C/libraries/WiTUI/README.md

 When the terminal width is not dividable by the amount of flexible windows, the remainder 'r' will be divided among the first 'r' windows on the row.

-I,m still thinking about how to do the vertical flexibility, I'll probably not implement that behaviour for now.
+I'm still thinking about how to do the vertical flexibility, I'll probably not implement that behaviour for now.
 <!--- TODO: how does this work for vertical expansion? --->